Navid200/xDrip/docs/Lock-screen.md

 To do this, go to Settings &#8722;> xDrip+ Display Setting &#8722;> Number Wall on Lock Screen.
 Configure Number Wall let's you customize the reading by choosing the location on screen as well as choosing an image.
 Enable "Use on Lock screen".

+When the phone is being charged, the [Android screensaver](./Screensaver.md) will be in effect taking priority over this setting.